Pine cone Christmas Tree Ornaments in sparkling jewel tones are easy and inexpensive to make with outdoor pinecones and acrylic paints.

 I was inspired by, and love, love the bottle brush trees that are so popular these last few Holiday seasons.
 Even more than the shape and texture of the trees I love the colors!

 - Cone pattern – I used this one here and printed it out on my computer

 - Glue – glue gun and regular purpose craft glue

 - Pruning shears

 - Clear spray

-1. If you are using outdoor pinecones, start by baking them on a cookie sheet in a 200 degree oven for 30 minutes.
-This will kill off any varmints!
-Then, carefully remove the “petals” of each pinecone at the base.
+1. If you are using outdoor pine cones, start by baking them on a cookie sheet in a 200-degree oven for 30 minutes.
+Baking will kill off any varmints!
+Then, carefully remove the “petals” of each pine cone at the base.